blinqas/station/README.md

 Station is a Terraform module that lets you quickly spin up new workload environments in Azure and Terraform Cloud.
 Station gives you a high level of automation for workload environment provisioning.

+Check out our Design Decision document [here.](https://github.com/blinqas/station/blob/trunk/DESIGN_DESICIONS.md)

+Station is maintained by the DevOps team at blinQ (https://blinq.no).

 ## Why does Station exist?

 To quickly enable users to deploy workload environments in Azure.
 Isolating Entra ID and Azure Subscription interactions from the actual workload environment.
 Station consists of three parts; bootstrap, deployments and workload environment.